Dead-end street: Traffic safety

-Environmental, health, and crime issues
+Environmental effects

 Culs-de-sac are criticised by urban designers like those of the Foundation for the Built Environment in the UK for encouraging car transport for even short distances, as more direct connections are precluded by the geometry, which necessitates long travel distances even to physically-nearby locations.
 This increases fuel consumption and vehicle emissions and has negative effects on health by reducing walking and cycling rates.
 Related research in the United States by Richard Jackson has shown that people in car-based (cul-de-sac heavy) communities weigh on average 6 lb more than those in traditional towns (with open grid networks).